Doing Business in Poland

 VAT

-The basic VAT rate in Poland is 23% and applies to most goods and services.
-Reduced VAT rates are also available which are - 0%, 5% and 8% respectively.
-A preferential rate of 8% applies to most foodstuffs, pharmaceuticals and medical products, restaurants and hotel services, transportation services as well as residential housing, magazines and newspapers.
-A reduced rate of 5% applies to unprocessed foodstuffs and books.
-The tax paid on purchases can be offset against the tax collected on sales, which is payable through monthly VAT returns.
+The standard VAT rate in Poland is 23% and applies to the majority of goods and services.
+Reduced VAT rates are also available, namely 0%, 5%, and 8%.
+The preferential 8% rate applies to most food products, pharmaceutical and medical products, restaurant and hotel services, transport services, as well as residential construction, storage facilities, and newspapers.
+A reduced 5% rate applies to unprocessed food products and books.
+VAT paid on purchases may be deducted from VAT charged on sales, which is payable through monthly VAT returns.
+When the 0% rate is applied, the seller does not pay VAT but is entitled to deduct input VAT on the purchase of goods and services related to the transaction.